AGRICULTURAL POLLUTION. MEANING OF AGRICULTURAL POLLUTION.

 Land pollutants Sources Effects

-(i) Refuse Farm office and farm sites (i) it causes offensive odour when refuse decay
+(i) Refuse Farm office and farm sites (i) it causes an offensive odour when faeces decay

 (ii) it can cause respiratory disorder